 The main competitor of humidifiers is Liebherr Aerospace.
-However, CTT has dominated the VIP segment for the last decade, particularly for the largest models (widebody aircraft).
+However, CTT has dominated the VIP sector for the last decade, particularly for the very largest models (widebody aircraft).

 Liebherr have been the market leader in business jets, with a strong position among most manufacturers.
 But the latest aircraft (large cabin, long-range) from Bombardier and Gulfstream have no humidifier systems.
 This creates an opportunity for CTT.
-The growth opportunity is significant in the larger business jet segment, with market potential for CTT totaling around USD 30 million per year.
+The growth opportunity is significant in the larger business jet sector, with market potential for CTT totalling around USD 30 million per year.
 In addition, there are also aftermarket revenues that depend on the installed base and flight hours.
+In 2024, Liebherr and CTT signed a cooperation agreement to jointly offer CTT's humidification system for the Bombardier Global 7500/8000.

 The ACJ TwoTwenty is the world's largest business jet, with first delivery to customers taking place in 2023.
-Airbus Corporate Jets promotes and sells CTT's humidifier systems.
+Airbus Corporate Jets promotes and sells CTT's humidifier systems